Corey4005/retrieve-STEMNET/README.md

 1. Reads station metadata from a remote server.
 2. Fetches data for each station listed in the metadata.
-3. Processes and saves the data as CSV files in a local "data" directory.
+3. Processes and saves the data as CSV files in a local "data" directory (Read Script Processing below).
 4. Utilizes asyncio to efficiently handle multiple asynchronous requests.
 5. Provides terminal progress bars to monitor download speeds.

+## Script Processing
+This script will make values below 900.00 mV and above 2200.00 mV NaN values.
+This is because values below and above this range are not representative of real soil moisture values.
+Sensors were tested in the lab prior to being installed causing erroneous values that are not real.

+Values labled as -999.99 are also set to NaN.
+Sometimes clock errors in the sensors cause erroneous values to be reported.

 ## Output